symbol/symbol-docs/source/concepts/block.rst

     previousBlockHash; 32 bytes (binary); The hash of the previous block. blockTransactionHash; 32 bytes (binary); The transactions included in a block are hashed forming a |merkle|.
 The root of the tree summarizes them. stateHash; 32 bytes (binary); The state of the blockchain is stored in RocksDB for each block, forming a |patricia|.
-The root of the tree summarizes the state of the blockchain for a given block.
+The root of the tree summarizes the state of the blockchain for a given block. blockReceiptsHash; 32 bytes (binary); The collection of transaction statements, mosaic, and alias resolutions are hashed into a |merkle|.
+The block header stores the root hash, which is different to zero when the block has invisible state changes.

 .. |merkle| raw:: html